Kate Chopin: Critical reception

-Per Seyersted's rediscovery of Chopin caused the general public to really appreciate her work as essential feminist and Southern literature from the 19th century.
-Seyersted wrote that she "broke new ground in American Literature."
+Per Seyersted's rediscovery of Chopin caused her work to be seen as essential feminist and Southern literature from the 19th century.
+Seyersted wrote that she "broke new ground in American Literature".
 According to Emily Toth, author of a recent Chopin biography, Kate Chopin's work rose in popularity and recognition during the 1970s due to themes of women venturing outside of the constraints set upon them by society, which appealed to people participating in feminist activism and the sexual revolution.
-She also argues that the works appealed to women in the 1960s, "a time when American women yearned to know about our feisty foremothers"."
+She also argues that the works appealed to women in the 1960s, "a time when American women yearned to know about our feisty foremothers".
 Academics and scholars began to put Chopin in the same feminist categories as Louisa May Alcott, Susan Warner, and Emily Dickinson.
 Parallels between Alcott and Chopin have been drawn to point out how both authors wrote about women who departed from their traditional roles by dreaming of or striving for independence and individual freedoms, also described as a dramatization of a woman's struggle for selfhood.
 A reviewer for Choice Reviews stated that it was ultimately a struggle doomed to failure because the patriarchal conventions of her society restricted her freedom.
-Karen Simons felt that this failed struggle was perfectly captured by the ending of the novel, where Edna Pontellier ends her life due to her realization that she cannot truly be both the traditional mother and have a sense of herself as an individual at the same time.
+Karen Simons felt that this failed struggle was perfectly captured by the ending of the novel, where Edna Pontellier realizes that she cannot truly be both the traditional mother and have a sense of herself as an individual at the same time.

 Representation in other media

 Louisiana Public Broadcasting, under president Beth Courtney, produced Kate Chopin: A Reawakening, a documentary on Chopin's life.

-In the penultimate episode of the first season of HBO's Treme, set in New Orleans, the teacher Creighton (played by John Goodman) assigns Kate Chopin's The Awakening to his freshmen and warns them:
+In the penultimate episode of the first season of HBO's Treme, set in New Orleans, the teacher Creighton (played by John Goodman) assigns Chopin's The Awakening to his freshman class at Tulane University in New Orleans, and warns them:

 "I want you to take your time with it," he cautions.
 "Pay attention to the language itself.
 The ideas.
 Don't think in terms of a beginning and an end.
 Because unlike some plot-driven entertainments, there is no closure in real life.
 Not really."